valiantlynx/algorithms-and-datastuctures/notes/note.md

 ## Queues
 These are FIFO. cause of this adding to the back is called enqueue'ing, and removing from the front is called dequeue'ing think of this structure like a pipe filled with mentos. putting one in the back pushes one out on the front.
+## priority queue
+Abstract datatype

+similar to a normal ques just that elements with a higher priority come out first the data must be comparable

+## Heap
+tree based datastructure that saatisfies the heap invariant value of parent node >= childnode - for all nodes or the opposite

+makes it so we end up with two types of heaps, min heap and max heap both are binary trees